 Shady Tree Sights

-North American wood anemones love to grow by trees because the leaves fertilize the soil around where they grow, not to mention, the shade!
+Wild anemones love to grow by trees because the leaves they drop fertilize the rich soil around where they grow.

 Long Grow Times